-Whole Dungeness crab purchased from a grocery store or fish market is often boiled before it is sold.
+Whole Dungeness crab purchased from a grocery store or fish market is often boiled before it's sold.
 However, to reheat the crab meat without drying it out, steaming the crab for a short period is the best method.
-Make sure your crab has been cooked, especially if you are buying whole Dungeness crab from a busy fish market, as raw crab will need to be steamed for longer.

 Video of the Day